Cutie-Pi-Shell-community-project/Atmospheres/README.md

 # Atmospheres
-A set of standard wallpapers (Atmospheres).
+A set of standard wallpapers 2000*2000 for display resolutions of smartphones and tablets.